Indian farmer harvesting paddy in a green field, representing sustainable agriculture and India’s agrarian strength.

 India is the world’s largest producer of milk, pulses, and spices, and has the world’s largest cattle herd (buffaloes), as well as the largest area under wheat, rice, and cotton cultivation.

-It is the second-largest producer of wheat, rice, cotton, sugarcane, tea, farmed fish, goat meat, fruit and vegetables.
+It is the second-largest producer of wheat, rice, cotton, sugarcane, tea, farmed fish, goat meat, fruit, and vegetables.

 Between 1965 and 2011, our total food production grew by over 230 percent.

-It is ironic then that despite agriculture being one of the primary professions in India, we are not able to produce sufficient food for all our citizens, particularly those from the poorer strata of society.
+It is ironic, then, that despite agriculture being one of the primary professions in India, we are not able to produce sufficient food for all our citizens, particularly those from the poorer strata of society.

 Many blame our ever-increasing population and illiteracy for this, something I am deeply conflicted about.

 Our diversity of climate allows our farmers to grow up to four crops a year in certain parts of the country.
-We genuinely have the most abundant biodiversity in the world.

 Why then should anyone in this country face malnutrition or hunger?

-The last half a century since the Green Revolution has seen our traditional farming practices cede way to dependence on chemical fertilizers, industrial agriculture, and a systematic move away from biodiverse agriculture in favour of genetically modified ‘high yield’ cash crop varieties.
+The last half a century, since the Green Revolution, has seen our traditional farming practices cede way to dependence on chemical fertilizers, industrial agriculture, and a systematic move away from biodiverse agriculture in favour of genetically modified ‘high-yield’ cash crop varieties.

 Over the last 50 years, successive generations of farmers have, through no fault of their own, systematically lost the wealth of knowledge that once made us an agrarian powerhouse.